FluenceFormer: Transformer-Driven Multi-Beam Fluence Map Regression for Radiotherapy Planning: Results

 \subsection{Comparative Analysis against State-of-the-Art Baselines}

 To validate the clinical efficacy of the proposed framework, we benchmarked \textbf{FluenceFormer} against two categories of existing methodologies: (1) \textit{Naive Baselines}, utilizing sigmoid-based segmentation heads common in medical imaging; and (2) \textit{Strong Baselines}, representing current state-of-the-art direct regression approaches, including a standard U-Net CNN and a Single-Stage Transformer.
 To isolate the architectural benefits of the proposed two-stage geometry-conditioned framework, the FluenceFormer models in this comparison are reported using standard MSE loss comparison before introducing the FAR loss.
+The single-stage Swin UNETR baseline in Table~\ref{tab:results} directly regresses fluence from CT and anatomical contours using a sigmoid output and MSE loss, without any intermediate dosimetric supervision.
+In contrast, FluenceFormer adopts an explicit two-stage formulation with intermediate dose prediction and geometry conditioned fluence regression using a ReLU-based physical regression head, such that the comparison contrasts learning formulations rather than constituting a strict architectural ablation.